shashankkumar/CodeRunner/docs/DOCUMENTATION.md

     -f ==> For pre-defining FileId.
 It is used when we are evaluating a particular file only.
 It has to be followed by additional(required) parameter (ie the file id)
     -i ==> Excectute only one file
-    -l ==> For pre-defining Language.
+    -h ==> Print all command line options with their description -l ==> For pre-defining Language.
 It is used when we are evaluating a particular file only.
 It has to be followed by additional(required) parameter (ie the language of the source program) -m ==> For specifying pre-defined memory limit.
 It is used when we are evaluating a particular file only.
 It has to be followed by